You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 2.3: PROSPERO

-This is the database of protocols/proposals of published, unpublished, ongoing, ceased systematic reviews.
+This is the database of protocols/proposals of published, unpublished, ongoing, and ceased systematic reviews.
 If it helps, you should register your systematic review protocol in this register as well.
 [Example of PROSPERO Record]

 2.4: Epistemonikos